jtynerbryan/flashpoint-code-challenge/README.md

 ## Notes on the Reddit Exercise

 I found a few things in the instructions confusing but did my best to get as close to what you were asking for.
 I wasn't sure where points for topics were supposed to come from, so I ended up sorting them by aggregating the subscriber count of relevant subbreddits per topic.
 Sorting Subreddits by upvote/downvote stumped me because to my knowledge only posts have that data.
-So I sorted Subreddits withing topics by their subscriber count.
+So I sorted Subreddits within topics by their subscriber count.
 Lastly, I just ran out of time and wasn't able to implement the text field autocomplete/ adding a topic.
-I was able to deplot to heroku so you can see my working example easily https://reddit-code-challenge.herokuapp.com/topics
+I was able to deploy to heroku so you can see my working example easily https://reddit-code-challenge.herokuapp.com/topics

+Thanks